-For the 2019-20 academic year, the following changes will be made in EDUC 5840 to improve the paper-in-lieu-of-thesis submission and evaluation process: First, candidates will receive two model papers that earned an A in previous semesters to view as a guide.
-This will give candidates opportunities to see end products that met the SLO.
-Second, a pre-evaluation self-checklist will be added to the course for candidates to use to improve the overall quality of submissions.
-The self-checklist will include items for checking plagiarism, following paper-in-lieu-of-thesis directions and length requirements, and checking formatting and citations guidelines.
-These changes will be implemented to help candidates achieve the SLO as they apply the educational research process through a review of literature, analysis of data, and plans to improve instructional practice with empirically supported decisions.
+For the 2019-20 academic year, the following changes were made in EDUC 5840 to improve the paper-in-lieu-of-thesis submission and evaluation process.
+First, candidates received two model papers that earned an A in previous semesters to view as a guide.
+This gave candidates opportunities to see end products that met the SLO.
+Second, a pre-evaluation self-checklist was added to the course for candidates to use to improve the overall quality of submissions.
+The self-checklist included items for checking plagiarism, following paper-in-lieu-of-thesis directions and length requirements, and checking formatting and citations guidelines.
+These changes were implementing to help candidates achieve the SLO as they apply the educational research process through a review of literature, analysis of data, and plans to improve instructional practice with empirically supported decisions.